nismod/open-gira/docs/src/user-guide/workflow_power/workflow_power.md

 The power analysis workflow runs from the downloading of the data to the analysis of the intersection.
 First the parameters need to be set in the config.yaml file (`open-gira/config/config.yaml`).
 Each parameter is explained in this file and further explanations are found in the relevant workflow documentation.
+All documentation files for the power analysis will assume that `output_dir = results` when specifying paths.

 The workflow for the power analysis consists of 4 main steps